ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 ### Nonviolent Communication (NVC)

-Nonviolent Communication (NVC), developed by Marshall Rosenberg, is a communication process that focuses on empathy, honesty, and connection.
-It involves four components: observations, feelings, needs, and requests.
+Nonviolent Communication (NVC), developed by Marshall Rosenberg, is a communication process that focuses on empathy, honesty and connection.
+It involves four components: observations, feelings, needs and requests.

 -   **Observations:** Describe the situation without judgment or evaluation.
 -   **Feelings:** Express your feelings in response to the situation.